aguairon/project-03/README.md

 Work was carried out on branches of the code depository for each feature.
 This was merged with the Development branch of the code and any merge conflicts were fixed as a group.
 Features were tested on the Development branch before being merged with the Master branch.

 Tasks were managed and assigned through the task manager Trello.
 We performed daily stand-ups to keep track of progress.

+### Individual inputs / wins
+I was in charge of the project side of the website's functionality.
+For me the greatest win was creating a project edit form with the look and feel of a normal view page.
+If the user was not logged in or was not the owner of the project being viewed all the fields of the form are disabled and it does not look like a form.
+However, if they are logged in and the owner then they just need to click on a field to make it active.

+### Challenges
+This was the a group project and this introduced the potential to create conflicts when merging code and also maintaining a consistent project vision.
+We minimised merge conflicts by working on different features but when these happened we resolved them as a group.

+ ### Future Features
+ If we had more time we would like to have made the site even more social with the ability to like a project and follow users.